Bellevue 600: Design

 The 43-story, 600 ft tower would be the tallest building in Bellevue and the tallest to be built by Amazon, surpassing its Seattle campus.
 It is planned to include 885,000 sqft of office space, 121,000 sqft of office amenities, and 14,000 sqft of retail space, including a potential daycare.
 The complex would have an underground parking garage with 1,175 stalls that would be shared with a potential 33-story, 430 ft tower on the southwest corner of the block.
 A four-story, 16,000 sqft meeting center and public plaza would be located at the southeast corner of the block, facing the Bellevue Downtown light rail station.
 It is designed by Seattle-based NBBJ and is planned to be built by Sellen Construction, working with various contractors and consultants; both companies previously worked with Amazon on their Seattle campus.

 A second tower on the southwest corner of the block, replacing the Bellevue Corporate Center, is also planned as part of the Bellevue 600 project.
 It was initially proposed as a 33-story, 571 ft office building, but was later reduced to 27 stories and 392 ft.
 The second tower will have 764,000 sqft of office space, 13,800 sqft of retail and exhibition space on the ground floor, and a childcare center.
 Its underground parking garage—connected to the first building's garage—will have six levels with 718 stalls for cars and 1,000 stalls for bicycles.
-The second tower is planned to begin construction in 2022 and be completed by 2025.
+Excavation for the second tower began in June 2023 and is scheduled be completed by 2025.